Home

 to have a mechanism to mobilize the industry in an emergency situation,"

-said Raleigh Roussell, President and CEO of QUOIN, the Dallas/Fort Worth chapter
+said Raleigh Roussell, President and CEO of TEXO, the Dallas/Fort Worth chapter

 of AGC.
 "WWI was the first time America was truly called to mobilize on a